apache/spark/docs/sql-programming-guide.md

 of the original data.
 Using the data from the above example:

 {% highlight scala %}
+val sqlContext = new org.apache.spark.sql.SQLContext(sc)
 import sqlContext._

-// Define the schema using a case class. case class Person(name: String, age: Int) val people: RDD[Person] // An RDD of case class objects.
+val people: RDD[Person] // An RDD of case class objects, from the previous example.

-// Write out an RDD as a parquet file. rdd.writeToFile("people.parquet")
+// The RDD is implicitly converted to a SchemaRDD, allowing it to be stored using parquet. people.saveAsParquetFile("people.parquet")

-// Read in parquet file.
-Parquet files are self-describing so the schema is preserved. val parquetFile = sqlContext.loadFile("people.parquet")
+// Read in the parquet file created above.
+Parquet files are self-describing so the schema is preserved.
+// The result of loading a parquet file is also a SchemaRDD. val parquetFile = sqlContext.parquetFile("people.parquet")

-//Parquet files can also be registered as tables. parquetFile.registerAsTable("parquetFile") sql("SELECT * FROM parquetFile")
+//Parquet files can also be registered as tables and then used in SQL statements. parquetFile.registerAsTable("parquetFile") val teenagers = sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19") teenagers.collect().foreach(println)
 {% endhighlight %}

 ## Writing Language-Integrated Relational Queries